primefaces/primefaces/README.md

   </dependency>
   ```

-- Snapshot (javax; should NOT be used in production environments!)
+- Snapshot (javax; JSF 2.0 - JSF 2.3; should NOT be used in production environments!)

 	```xml
 	<dependency>